Are you looking for ways to stop grinding your teeth or clenching your jaw?

 - Excessive wear on the surface of teeth (which can lead to tooth sensitivity)

 - Broken fillings, crowns or other dental prostheses

 - Cracked or fractured teeth

 - Bleeding gums, especially at night

 Your dentist will be able to check for signs that your teeth are being damaged by grinding.
 If you're concerned, mention this at your next dental checkup.

-Effects of teeth grinding
+Effects of teeth grinding and clenching

 Teeth may also become yellow or discoloured.
 This is because dentin is an orangey-yellow colour and it's the outer enamel which gives teeth their whiter appearance.
 When enamel is worn down, the colour of the dentin shows through.